 The hotel is not luxury & not a resort.
 It is basic accommodation but right on the beach & I ended up Spanish enjoying the week.
 The days started with an 8am smoothie, then a workout at 9am & 5pm (proper breakfast well-earned after the morning workout) & yoga at 6pm.
 After that as soon as we could get to our dinner was never soon enough!
 My favourite consisted of fish & vegetables, eaten quickly & with relish!

-“After the first day I could barely move, by the second I was relying on gravity to get me out of bed in the morning as I fell from the edge of the bed hoping my legs would work again.
-By day 3, I was amazed by how much my body could take & I felt stronger, lighter, fitter & better already!”
+“After the first day I could barely move.
+By the second I was relying on gravity to get me out of bed in the morning.
+I fell from the edge of the bed hoping my legs would work again.
+By day 3, I was amazed by how much my body could take.
+I felt stronger, lighter, fitter & better already!”